jepa/cocos_mpa/README.md

 ## Overall details

-- **Re-dristribution of F effort**, a sensitivity analysis on re distribution of effort within the PN MPA:
+- **Re-distribution of F effort**, a sensitivity analysis on re distribution of effort within the PN MPA:
   - Only the perimeter (as in NE Atlantic case)
   - All grid cells of MPA
 - ** Getting species list**, ge a list of important species to model, mostly tunas, sharks and billfishes